stonemjs/docs/src/docs/architecture/adapter.md

 4. Receives the `OutgoingResponse`.
 5. Uses an **output builder** to convert it back into a format the platform understands.

-The entire journey — from real-world input to platform-specific output — is encapsulated within the adapter.
+The entire journey, from real-world input to platform-specific output, is encapsulated within the adapter.

 ## Using Adapters

 Stone.js adapters are the entry points into your system.
-They let you connect your code to any execution context — Node.js, FaaS, the browser, or the CLI — without changing your internal logic.
+They let you connect your code to any execution context, Node.js, FaaS, the browser, or the CLI, without changing your internal logic.

 This section explains how to **install**, **activate**, **configure**, and **orchestrate** multiple adapters, using both the declarative and imperative APIs.
 We'll use the Node.js HTTP adapter in examples, but the same concepts apply to any other adapter.